 Easy pantry staple meals for elderly adults

-Each of these simple recipes for seniors is a nutritious rewrite of a traditional classic.
+All of these recipes for seniors are a nutritious rewrite of a traditional classic.
 Plus, they all use at least three pantry or freezer staples to minimize shopping and stay budget-friendly.
+While carbohydrates are often talked about in a negative light, they’re actually part of a healthy diet and help aging adults find energy to fuel their daily activities, according to WHO.

 This no-fuss take on the classic is perfect for a rainy afternoon when you’re in the mood for something hearty but nutritious.
-The pasta provides whole grains, while the tuna offers heart-healthy omega-3 fatty acids.
-Broccoli and peas are rich sources of nutrients and antioxidants.
+The pasta provides whole grains, while the tuna offers heart-healthy omega-3 fatty acids that are great for senior nutrition.
+Broccoli and peas are also rich sources of nutrients and antioxidants.

 Note: If arthritis makes opening cans difficult, invest in an electric can opener — it’s a great kitchen tool!